Charlie-31-code/StudyPet/README.en.md

 StudyPet is a learning companion (partner) designed for college students, based on the [py-xiaozhi](https://github.com/huangjunsen0406/py-xiaozhi) project as a secondary development.
 This project helps college students improve their learning focus through AI technology, providing voice interaction and visual monitoring functions.

 This project is based on [py-xiaozhi](https://github.com/huangjunsen0406/py-xiaozhi) as a secondary development, inheriting its **MIT License**.
+According to the MIT License terms:

+- The original project is copyrighted by Junsen
+- New code and features added during secondary development are copyrighted by StudyPet Team(Charlie-31-code,Mia-au,Xenia-www,Sylvia0601)
-The original project is copyrighted by huangjunsen0406.
-The secondary development portions are copyrighted by the StudyPet development team.
+- Modifications to the original project code are jointly copyrighted by the original author and the secondary development team

 ## Features